 Flex passes come with each of the three resident meal plans and can be used in two ways: as a guest pass or to purchase a value meal.
 For example, if you are going to have friends or family visiting, they can be admitted into the dining units using your flex passes (one flex pass = one meal).
 Flex passes can also be used in the Grab 'n Go's to obtain a value meal.
 Flex passes cannot be used at Dining Services' retail operations (UC Café coffee shops, Student Union, convenience stores, etc.).

 What are points and how are they used?

 Points come with the Ultimate and Value Meal Plan options (spending power: one point = one dollar).
-Points may be used for purchases at our Retail Operations (UC Café coffee shops, Café Co-op, Chuck & Augie's Restaurant and Union Street Market.
+Points may be used for purchases at our Retail Operations (UC Café coffee shops, Café Co-op, Union Street Market, The Blue Cow, and Chuck & Augie's Restaurant after 3:00pm.)
 They may not be used in the C-Stores located around campus).
 Points may be used to purchase guest meals in the dining units.
 You may also use them to purchase items from our bakery such as cookies, cakes and fruit baskets.
 If your friend is having a birthday, you can use your points to purchase a cake for them.